 The Philippines’ mass of talented and creative workforce engaged in the entertainment industry makes it the leading destination for animation, especially for specific types of cell animation.

 The Philippine government has achieved a way by which both public and private sectors can pool in their resources together to support the growth of the BPO industry, in the form of focused training options.
-These options are now invigorating the workforce with valuable skills that can accelerate the otherwise lengthy and costly training that outsourcing buyers has yet to provide.
+These options are now invigorating the workforce with valuable skills that can accelerate the otherwise lengthy and costly training that outsourcing buyers have yet to provide.
 For instance, call center academies are now proliferating in the country to provide training to aspiring call center agents.
 This is such a great advantage to outsourcing buyers since they no longer have to provide these training themselves.

 Strong Work Ethic

 Filipinos have an excellent work ethic.
 According to Gartner, U.S. buyers can expect them to work long hours without compromising high productivity level.
-They are also very loyal and dedicated employees, resulting to low attrition rates.
+They are also very loyal and dedicated employees, resulting in low attrition rates.

-Consultative and Customer Service Mind set
+Consultative and Customer Service Mindset

 More than the quality of manpower, there is a significant offshore advantage in terms of labor cost in the Philippines.
 Having some of the lowest hourly labor rates in the world is advantageous to outsourcing buyers since they can gain significant savings on operations involving large numbers of full-time counterparts.